kaldas/kaldas.github.io/_posts/2016-11-10-understanding-cross-cutting-concerns-and-domain-code.markdown

 title:      Understanding Domain and Cross-cutting concerns
 author:     Rodrigo Caldas
 tags: 		dry ddd software engineering
-subtitle:  	Many years ago I found a very wise principle called DRY.
-This is an acronym for Don't-Repeat-Yourself.
-It's easy to see why repeating behaviour around a code base will make it rigid to change.
-The outcome of doing DRY is that we end up with a lot of abstractions that can be shared and is this always a good idea?
-Well, not entirely and let's find out why...
 category:  software-engineering
 ---
 <!-- Start Writing Below in Markdown -->